kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/web-design/what-is-web-design.md

 ## What you’ll learn this week

-Here’s a more detailed preview of what you’ll learn this week:

 ### Text Styling

 - Font size, line spacing, line length
-- Font families, weights, and how to use web fonts
+- Font families, font weights, and how to use web fonts
 - Styling lists, links, and emphasized text

 ### Spacing